EsupPortail/esup-mod_rocketchat/README.md

 * confirm it (verified button) through Rocket.Chat administration

 ### roles and permissions
-* Give the created user user and admin role
+* Give the created user user and admin role (further tests will enable to prevent for using admin role)
 * view-room-administration
+* create-personal-access-tokens
-* if necessary add api-bypass-rate-limit in case of error with request limit
+* api-bypass-rate-limit to prevent request limit
 * CAS authentication
   * In case of user account creation in Rocket.Chat through moodle plugin you must activate following settings
     * Trust CAS username